CoolConfucius/WishList/README.md

   - Filter by price, greater than and less than
   - Sort by name, category, date to purchase by, and date added
   - Total changes along with sorting and filtering
-  - Reverse the sort order by clicking the buttons while holding shift
+  - Reverse the sort order by clicking same button or header again.
   - Remove all items with just a button click

 ### Testing Feature